Melissa Tamez/Icon Sportswire

 It’s not just getting the minutes that leads to Sixth Man of the Year contention; it’s what you do in those minutes that matters.
 Raw minutes played are a good start, but just because a player is getting sixth-man minutes does not mean they have the usage and scoring efficiency to be a true candidate for 6MOY.

 Players who can make a significant scoring impact the minute they come off the bench are typically considered genuine contenders.
-It may seem simple, but a player who averages 19 points per game on 24 minutes at a 27% usage rate is going to get more attention from voters than a player who receives an average of 30 minutes per game but has a usage rate that is 19-20%.
+It may seem simple, but a player who averages 19 points per game in 24 minutes at a 27% usage rate is likely to receive more attention from voters than a player who averages 30 minutes per game but has a usage rate of 19-20%.

 The 2024-25 season was a good example of this.
 All five players who received first-place votes had a usage rate of 19% or higher.
 Additionally, two players who received first-place votes had nearly identical minutes and a higher scoring average than the award winner, Payton Pritchard.
 However, Pritchard had almost four more win shares than all other finalists and a better effective field goal percentage.
 Noticing stats such as these can help bettors identify who will be in the mix when it comes time to vote, and from there, they can locate other metrics to narrow down which of those players may get more attention from voters.